sqorn/sqorn/docs/docs/api.md

 `sq` is Sqorn's query building object.
 All API methods are properties of `sq` unless otherwise specified.
 Most methods serve as [template literal tags](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings).

 Most methods of `sq` are chainable query-building methods.
-The first chainable method call on `sq` creates and returns a new query builder instance.
-Proceeding chainable method calls mutate and return the existing query builder instance.

 Other methods of `sq` compile the existing query builder's internal state to construct a parameterized query object, which is issued to the database.
 These methods return a Promise for query results.